Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Minimax Lower Bound

-In this section, we derive finite-time information-theoretic lower bounds on the expected total queue length for the system introduced in Section \ref{sec:setup}.
+In this section, we derive a finite-time minimax lower bound on the expected total queue length for the system introduced in Section \ref{sec:setup}.
 Formally, we seek a lower bound for the quantity \eqref{minmax_frame}.
-To this end, we leverage classical information-theoretic methods and minimax analyses from statistical learning theory.
-The resulting bounds explicitly quantify how queueing backlogs scale with the time horizon $T$, the statistical properties of the arrival process, and the capacity constraints imposed by the scheduling set.
+To this end, we employ a minimax approach together with Brownian coupling techniques to construct hard yet analytically tractable instances within the model class and analyze their behavior.
+The resulting bound explicitly quantifies how queue lengths scale with the time horizon $T$, the traffic intensity $\rho$, the capacity parameter $B$ imposed by the scheduling sequences, and the variance parameters $C_{\mathrm{a}}$ and $C_{\mathrm{d}}$ on the arrival processes and random departure fields.

-Intuitively, the lower bound provides insights into difficult scenarios an adversary can create under prescribed variance constraints on the arrival processes and capacity constraints on the scheduling set, thereby establishing fundamental performance limits for {\em any} scheduling policy in single‑hop SPNs.
+Intuitively, this lower bound reveals the challenging scenarios an adversary can construct under the prescribed capacity and variance constraints, thereby establishing fundamental performance limits for any scheduling policy in parallel queueing systems.